 - a server/site performance analysis with feedback on how to improve it (basically how fast your site runs & what you can do to make it better)

 - Detailed feedback on your blog design, navigation, about me page, etc and tips on how to improve it.

-- You will get a written bullet point style report detailing all this plus a 1 hour skype call with both myself and Michael, who will cover the 1st section above with you.
+- You will get a written bullet point style report detailing all this plus a 1 hour skype call to talk it through in more detail.